andycroll/andycroll.com/_posts/2019/2019-11-03-github-actions-ci-for-rails-with-specific-ruby-versions.md

 You’ll need to add extra steps to test against versions of Ruby not supported natively by GitHub Actions.
 This template uses [`rvm`](https://rvm.io) to install the version of Ruby specified in your `.ruby-version` file.

-I'm indebted to the [rubygems repository](https://github.com/rubygems/rubygems/blob/master/.github/workflows/ubuntu-rvm.yml) for showing the simplest way to do this.
+I'm indebted to the [rubygems repository](https://github.com/rubygems/rubygems/blob/master/.github/workflows/ubuntu-rvm.yml) for demonstrating the simplest way to do this.

 ### `.github/workflows/tests.yml`